 I absolutely L-O-V-E soup and each year look to add a few new recipes to our cooking rotation.
 One of my favorites is Gina Holmoka’s 16 bean soup at Skinnytaste.com.
 I modified it slightly and made a big batch yesterday.
 I used Kroger’s 15 bean soup mix (throwing out the flavor packet) and for the most part followed Gina’s directions.
-I absolutely love Gina’s recipes and have bought both or her cookbooks.
+I absolutely love Gina’s recipes and bought all three or her cookbooks.
 The soup freezes really well and I love to take it to work for lunch.
 I broke out Gertrude to make this.
 Gertrude is my second largest dutch oven and is just the right size for the job.
 Charlie says this may be his favorite soup.

 15 Bean Ham and Kale Bean Soup

 A hearty, thick and flavorful soup that is as good for you as it is delicious!

 The night before - Throw out the flavor packet that comes with the soup mix.
 Rinse your beans and soak your beans in water.

 Drain the beans and give them a rinse.
 You will not use the soaking water.
 Put your beans in a large pot along with 12 cups of water and cook uncovered over medium high heat for an hour.

 Chop your ham and saute it in a non-stick pan with a little olive oil just enough to brown it, about 2 minutes.
 While the ham is browning chop the vegetables.